nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Can customize notification
 * Can add repeated tasks
-* Can delete one occurence of the task
+* Can delete one occurrence of the task
 * Can mark festival and holiday out

 Cons: